ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

                               options = options);
 ```

-Similarly in the example below, the `oracledb:Client` uses the named parameters, and it provides an unshared connection pool of the type of
+Similarly, in the example below, the `oracledb:Client` uses the named parameters and it provides an unshared connection pool of the type of
 [`sql:ConnectionPool`](https://docs.central.ballerina.io/ballerina/sql/latest/records/ConnectionPool)
 to be used within the client.
 For more details about connection pooling, see the [`sql` Module](https://docs.central.ballerina.io/ballerina/sql/latest).